 Our History

-On December 1, 2015 the Constituent Founder’s Assembly of Ukrainian Educational Research Association of was held.
-On December 14, 2015 UERA was registered and acquired the status of a legal entity.
+On 1 December 2015, the Founding Assembly of UERA took place, at which the decision to establish the organization was made.
+On 14 December 2015, UERA was officially registered as a voluntary non-profit public organization and acquired the status of a legal entity.

 • democratic governance;